Jung Chang: Academic background

-Chang left China in 1978 to study in Britain on a government scholarship, staying first in London.
+Chang left China in 1978 to study in Britain on a government scholarship, staying first in London where she attended Ealing College (now University of West London).
 She later moved to Yorkshire, studying linguistics at the University of York with a scholarship from the university itself, living in Derwent College.
 She received her PhD in linguistics from York in 1982, becoming the first person from the People's Republic of China to be awarded a PhD from a British university.
 In 1986, she and Jon Halliday published Mme Sun Yat-sen (Soong Ching-ling), a biography of Sun Yat-Sen's widow.

 She has also been awarded honorary doctorates from University of Buckingham, University of York, University of Warwick, University of Dundee, the Open University, University of West London, and Bowdoin College (USA).
 She lectured for some time at the School of Oriental and African Studies in London, before leaving in the 1990s to concentrate on her writing.